sehmilo/sehmilo/README.md

 ### Hi there 👋

-I'm Shadrach and I enjoy making maps.
+I'm Shadrach and I enjoy everything geospatial - from cartopgraphy, geospatial analysis and communicating information with StoryMaps.
-My expertise lies at the intersection of exploration geology, spatial data science and Python programming.
-I also build web applications and APIs that help derive meaningful insight from geographic data.
+My expertise lies at the intersection of exploration geology mostly in base metals, geospatial data science and Python programming.
+I am currently moving towards building web applications and AI agents for everything geo.

 **Languages and tools:**